 You can also give more information about the API examples such as Google Maps API, Youtube API, Twitter API, AmazonAdvertising API, and if you have previously worked on any.

-This question is mostly asked question among the API interview questions to check if you can efficiently frame your answer.
+Ans:- This question is among the API interview questions to check if you can efficiently frame your answer.

-Ans: API testing is the testing of the developed so APIs to check their functionality, efficiency, reliability, and security.
+API testing tests the developed APIs to check their functionality, efficiency, reliability, and security.

-Ans:-Here is the list of common tests that are performed on APIs –
+Ans:- Here is the list of common tests performed on APIs –

 Ans:-These are the protocols used in API testing:

-Ans:- SOAP means Simple Object Access Control Protocol and this is an XML-based protocol that is used to exchange information between computer machines.
+Ans:- SOAP means Simple Object Access Control Protocol, an XML-based protocol used to exchange information between computer machines.

-Ans:- Rest ( REpresentational State Transfer) API is defined as the set of functions that helps a developer in sending requests and receiving responses.
+Ans:- Rest ( REpresentational State Transfer) API is defined as the set of functions that helps a developer send requests and receive responses.
 In this protocol, the interaction is always made through an HTTP protocol.
-The meaning of REST is Representable State Transfer that has become a defacto standard for API creation these days.
+The meaning of REST is Representable State Transfer, which has become a de facto standard for API creation.

-Ans:- UI or User-Interface testing is used to check the graphical interface of an application or software program, how the user interacts and reacts to different elements like fonts, images, layouts, etc. This testing is majorly focused on the look and feel of an application.
+Ans:- UI or User-Interface testing is used to check the graphical interface of an application or software program and how the user interacts and reacts to different elements like fonts, images, layouts, etc. This testing is majorly focused on the look and feel of an application.

 At the same time, API enables communication among two different software components.
-Any software system implementing an API contains functions or subroutines that can be executed by any other software system.
+Any software system implementing an API contains functions or subroutines that any other software system can execute.